Pat Sugden: Pregnancy and departure

-Hornby told Syd Gillingham from the Derby Telegraph that he and Weir were apprehensive of accepting the producers offer because their characters could have later been written out.
-He believed that had they have accepted the producers proposal of including their child, he may have answered to Robert instead of Thomas.
-Weir added that producers were willing to let her act with another baby whilst filming scenes.
+Hornby told Syd Gillingham from the Derby Telegraph that he and Weir were apprehensive of accepting the producers' offer because their characters could have later been written out.
+He believed that had they have accepted the producers' proposal of including their child, he may have answered to Robert instead of Thomas.
+Weir added that producers were willing to let her act with another baby while filming scenes.
 She stated that the offer was "ludicrous" because she would bring her own child to set and look after another child during filming in parallel to each other.
-Of her decision to leave, Weir added "I shall miss playing Pat - they have been six happy years.
+Of her decision to leave, Weir added: "I shall miss playing Pat – they have been six happy years.
 But you can't allow a television programme to intrude on real life.
 There's little doubt that in years to come we'll look back on the decision we had to make and be even more sure that it was the right one under all the circumstances."

 Writers decided to kill Pat off in a car-crash storyline.
-Pat takes her sister, Janie Blakey (Lesley Duff) to the train station and on her way back she is killed in a crash.
+Pat takes her sister, Janie Blakey (Lesley Duff), to the train station and on her way back she is killed in a crash.
 The crash scenes occurred following Pat using her Ford Fiesta vehicle and over-taking a milk lorry, then swerving to avoid a flock of sheep.
 The vehicle then rolled down a hill and killed Pat in the wreckage.
 Weir's departure and Pat's death was announced prior to the broadcast.
-Photographs of taken during the filming of Pat's funeral were published in the Daily Record on 25 July 1986.
+Photographs taken during the filming of Pat's funeral were published in the Daily Record on 25 July 1986.
 They detailed the dispute between Weir and producers.
-An Emmerdale publicist confirmed that it was Weir's decision to leave the role, adding that "obviously Pat Sugden is going to be sadly missed by all the viewers."
+An Emmerdale publicist confirmed that it was Weir's decision to leave the role, adding that "obviously Pat Sugden is going to be sadly missed by all the viewers".
 The crash and Pat's final on-screen appearance occurred during the episode broadcast on 26 August 1986.